jcouv/roslyn/docs/features/refout.md

 - private types and members
 - internal types and members
 - structs with only private members
-- Non-public attributes on public APIs
+- Non-public attributes on public APIs (emit attribute based on accessibility rule)
 - effect on diagnostics
 - error codes
+structs with private fields

+controlling internals (producing public ref assemblies) tolerate methods with no bodies in source code (for CoreFX)

  some diagnostics should not affect emitting ref assemblies.